goodloop/autoware_auto_mirror/src/common/state_estimation/design/state-estimation-design.md

 To smooth incoming measurements it is common to use a probabilistic filter.
 There are different flavors of these.
 Just to name a few common options, there are (Extended) Kalman Filter, Unscented Kalman Filter or Particle filter.
 Each of these comes with their advantages and disadvantages.
-In this package we implement a generic filter interface (`autoware::prediction::FilterInterface`) and a number of concrete implementations for it.
+In this package we implement a generic filter interface (`autoware::common::state_estimation::StateEstimationInterface`) and a number of concrete implementations for it.

 Currently implemented filters are:

-- `autoware::prediction::KalmanFilter` that can be used both as a standard Kalman Filter and as an Extended Kalman Filter.
+- `autoware::common::state_estimation::KalmanFilter` that can be used both as a standard Kalman Filter and as an Extended Kalman Filter.

 ## Design

-The cornerstone of the design is the `autoware::prediction::FilterInterface`, which defines a number of functions that the concrete implementations of this filter can implement.
+The cornerstone of the design is the `autoware::common::state_estimation::StateEstimationInterface`, which defines a number of functions that the concrete implementations of this filter can implement.
 The interface is templated, and thus follows the Curiously Recurring Template Pattern (CRTP) pattern, to allow for using concrete types and to avoid requiring pointers in order to make filter implementations